Thangam-11/house-price-project/README.md

 **Data Preprocessing**

 Data Understanding: Before diving into modeling, it's crucial to gain a deep understanding of your dataset.
 Start by identifying the types of variables within it, distinguishing between continuous and categorical variables, and examining their distributions.
 In our dataset.
-- **Handling Null Values**:values, whether through mean, median imputation, depends on the nature of the data and the specific feature.

 **Encoding and Data Type Conversion:** To prepare categorical features for modeling, we employ ordinal encoding.
 This technique transforms categorical values into numerical representations based on their intrinsic nature and their relationship with the target variable.
 Additionally, it's essential to convert data types to ensure they match the requirements of our modeling process.